Molly Tea

-Molly Tea (茉莉奶白, Mòlì Nǎibái) is a Chinese tea chain.
-It is known for its "traditional, culture-centric image and marketing" and has opened several locations in China and abroad.
+Molly Tea (茉莉奶白 (Mòlì Nǎibái, jasmine milk white)) is a Chinese tea chain that specializes in flower and jasmine milk teas.
+It is known for its "traditional, culture-centric image and marketing" and has opened many locations in China and abroad.

+In 2026, the brand was embroiled in controversy after it sued and cut ties with its New York locations and lost a trademark dispute with French luxury fashion house Louis Vuitton.